seantempesta/cljsrn-re-frame-workers/README.md

 Dispatches are even easier as we just need to forward them to the worker.

-##### Check out the example project for more details or read the code!
-I think it's only 150 lines of code (with comments!)

 ## What's wrong with it?
 * Since subscriptions immediately return an ratom with nil, you'll have to code defensively or check for metadata before rendering: